 The role of analysis in a case study presentation is to interpret the data and findings, providing context and meaning to them.

-It helps the audience understand the implications of the case study, connects the dots between the problem and the solution and may offer recommendations for future action.
+It helps your audience understand the implications of the case study, connects the dots between the problem and the solution and may offer recommendations for future action.

 Is it important to include real data and results in the presentation?